AkemiHomura-maow/points_integration/README.md

     ```

 #### `GET /getPools`
-Fetch information about pools and each corresponding fee voting rewards and bribe voting reward contract.
+Fetch information about pools including the target token, and each corresponding fee voting rewards and bribe voting reward contract.

 - **Parameters:**
     - None